hfarruda/deeplearningtutorial/README.md

 ## Feedforward networks

 ### Binary Classification
-This is the first example of deep learning implementation, in which we address binary classification of breast cancer data.
+TThis is the first example of deep learning implementation, in which we address binary classification of wine data.
 In this example, we consider one feedforward network with 5 hidden layers and with 30 neurons in each layer.
 The provided networks were built only for a didactic purpose and are not appropriate for real applications.

 ### Multiclass Classification
 In this example, we illustrate a multiclass classification through a wine dataset, in which there are three classes, which were defined according to their regions.
+We employed the same dataset presented above, but here we considered the three classes.
+To do so, we use the *softmax* activation function.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](colab link1)